For The Birds - Basic Chord Progression Game

 I began, as previously mentioned, by detecting the event of three notes pressed at the same time.
 I continued by detecting the key, quality, and 'relationship to the tonic.' (as well as adding infrastructure to assign a tonic).
-Simultaneously, I used code from a previous assignment to draw the waveform from the midi input to the screen.
+Simultaneously, I drew the waveform from the midi input to the screen.
 While I was on a roll in terms of audio, I added in a single level - I, IV, V, I. Then I drew the landscape, telephone poles, wire, sky, grass, and all.
 Over break I focused on drawing a single bird and giving it the ability of flapping/flying/moving.
 Then I made it flap/fly/move upon playing the correct note.
-I continued this audio-visual cat and mouse, building on what was once a black screen and a white waveform (drawing microphone input) until around right now as I type this.
-Trials and tribulations included more segmentation faults than I'd like to admit, tons of googling what the word "new" actually means (and other issues involving memory management), adding global variable after global variable, and sometimes, just saying "eh, I should probably not fixate on this."
+I continued this incremental development, building on what was once a black screen and a white waveform (drawing microphone input) until around right now as I type this.
+Trials and tribulations included a lot of segmentation faults, tons of googling what the word "new" actually means (and other issues involving memory management), adding global variable after global variable, and sometimes, just saying "well I should probably not fixate on this."
 Given that For The Birds was my second experience with OpenGL, definitely one of my more intimate experiences with pointers and memory, and way more algorithmically challenging than I initially expected, I'm pretty content with what I've managed to accomplish in the time allotted.
-Even disregarding all of that, For The Birds is a pretty spiffy prototype.
+Even disregarding all of that, For The Birds is a pretty decent prototype.

 After a little over 4 weeks, I ended up with a solid product, but there is always room for improvement.

-If you want to try it out, here's how to get the goods onto your computer, and what to do after that.
+If you want to try it out, here's how to download everything, and what to do after that.